Michael-Beukman/NERTransfer/README.md

 Additionally, these models have not been verified in practice, and other, more subtle problems may become prevalent if used without any verification that it does what it is supposed to.

-## Privacy
+### Privacy & Ethical Considerations
 The data comes from only publicly available news sources, the only available data should cover public figures and those that agreed to be reported on.
 See the original MasakhaNER paper for more details.

-## Training Resources
-In the interest of openness, and reporting resources used, we list here how long the training process took, as well as what the minimum resources would be to reproduce this.
-Fine-tuning each model on the NER dataset took between 10 and 30 minutes, and was performed on a NVIDIA RTX3090 GPU.
-To use a batch size of 32, at least 14GB of GPU memory was required, although it was just possible to fit these models in around 6.5GB's of VRAM when using a batch size of 1.
-## Contact
-For more information about the models, you can contact me by filing an issue on the [main Github repository](https://github.com/Michael-Beukman/NERTransfer).
+No explicit ethical considerations or adjustments were made during fine-tuning of these models.

 ## Metrics
 As shown in our report, and in the MasakhaNER paper, the language adaptive models achieve (mostly) superior performance over starting with xlm-roberta-base.
 We also demonstrated some better transfer capabilities for some of these models.
 Our main metric was the aggregate F1 score for all NER categories.

 These metrics are on the test set for MasakhaNER, so the data distribution is similar to the training set, so these results do not directly indicate how well models generalise.
-We do find large variation in results when starting from different seeds, indicating that the fine-tuning process for transfer might be unstable.
+We do find large variation in results when starting from different seeds (5 different seeds were tested), indicating that the fine-tuning process for transfer might be unstable.

+The metrics used were chosen to be consistent with previous work, and to facilitate research.
+Other metrics may be more appropriate for other purposes.
+## Caveats and Recommendations
+In general, these models performed worse on the 'date' category compared to others, so if dates are a critical factor, then that might need to be taken into account and addressed, by for example collecting and annotating more data.

 ## Model Structure
 Here are some details regarding the specific models, like where to find them, what the starting points where and what they were evaluated on.
 Evaluation here is also the same language that the model was fine-tuned on.
 All of these metrics were calculated on the test set, and the seed was chosen that gave the best overall F1 score.
 The first three result columns are averaged over all categories, and the latter 4 provide performance broken down by category.